Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 ADA seal of approval

-We loved the Pro 3000’s pressure sensor, an LED that wraps around the back of the handle and flashes red when you’re brushing too hard.
+We love the pressure sensor, an LED light that wraps around the back of the handle and flashes red when you’re brushing too hard.
 Also, the two-minute brushing timer is broken up into 30-second intervals, a great reminder for you to change your brushing angle and the quadrant of your mouth you’re brushing.

 This toothbrush now has a charging indicator and battery life LED.
 The indicator flashes to confirm the toothbrush has made a proper connection with the charger, eliminating the mystery of whether the battery is being charged.
 It’s a feature every electric toothbrush should have, no matter the price point.